|

 object when he was 15 and suggested that he not let it trouble

-how many anomalies come and go unnoticed."
+how many 'other' anomalies have come and gone unnoticed."
+It was

 33. The